-- Participants must submit the required Application Form, Technical Worksheets, and Feasibility Analysis to the Market Manager.
+- Prior to equipment installation, Participants must submit the required Application Form, Technical Worksheets, and Feasibility Analysis to the Market Manager.
 Upon review and approval of the Application, a commitment letter/letter of intent will be issued approving the eligibility of the system and reserving the incentive. - The Application Form must include information demonstrating that the proposed system will meet all applicable technical and certification requirements as specified in the Technical Worksheet. - Applicants must allow inspection of eligible systems.
-The Market Manager will inspect 100% of the installations prior to issuing the incentive. - A minimum of twenty percent (20%) of the incentive related to the CHP or Fuel Cell system will be paid upon proof of purchase of equipment.
-Sixty percent (60%) of the incentive will be paid upon project completion, review and acceptance of documentation and successful inspection.
-The remainder, up to twenty percent (20%) of the project incentive, will be paid one year after project inspection and acceptance and confirmation the project is achieving the minimum efficiency threshold.
-Applicant must provide twelve (12) months of operational data demonstrating the equipment achieves at least the required efficiency levels. - Incentive dollars will be reserved based upon the date of the approved Application Form - Funding will be reserved for 18 months from the date of the award letter; thereafter the Board, in conjunction with the Market Manager, may at its option cancel the funding.
-Any circumstances which will result in a delay past the 18-month timeframe must be reported to the Market Manager at least one month prior to the expiration of the funding award.
+The Market Manager will inspect 100% of the installations prior to issuing the incentive. - Funding will be reserved for 18 months from the date of the award letter; thereafter the Board, in conjunction with the Market Manager, may at its option cancel the funding.
+Any circumstances which will result in a delay past the 18month timeframe must be reported to the Market Manager at least one month prior to the expiration of the funding award.
 Applicants must submit a request for extension in writing.
 The request must identify the reason for the request, and a schedule that identifies how much extra time is needed to complete the project.
-Requests for extensions may be granted by the Market Manager for up to one year so long as applicant can demonstrate proof of significant project advancement.
+Requests for extensions may be granted by the Market Manager for up to twelve (12) months so long as applicant can demonstrate proof of significant project advancement.
 This could be in the form of copies of permits, equipment invoices, installation invoices indicating percentage complete, updated project schedules, etc. Any further requests for extension must be presented to the Market Manager for Board staff consideration.
 In addition, Market Manger reserves the right to conduct an inspection of the project to confirm project advancement.
-Approval of a request for extension will not change or modify any other program terms and conditions.
+Approval of a request for extension will not change or modify any other program terms and conditions. - Twenty percent (20%) of the incentive related to the CHP or Fuel Cell system will be paid upon proof of purchase of equipment.
+Sixty percent (60%) of the incentive will be paid upon project completion, review and acceptance of documentation and successful inspection.
+The remainder of the project incentive will be paid one year after project inspection and acceptance and confirmation the project is achieving the minimum efficiency threshold.
+Applicant must provide twelve (12) months of operational data demonstrating the equipment achieves at least the required efficiency levels.
+If the review of the 12 months of operational data demonstrates the equipment is not achieving the required level of efficiency, the applicant may submit a request to the Market Manager for an extension.
+Requests for extensions may be granted by the Market Manager for up to twelve (12) months.
+This extension is in addition to any extension granted during project construction, as discussed in the previous section.